vbrusca/SolderlessVeryLargeNiMhBattery/README.md

 <ul>
   <li>No soldering required: Increase safety as there are less metals around the workspace to cause a short.
 Lighter overall weight due to plastic scaffolding.
 Known ampacity using tried and true wire guages as opposed to sheets of metal with less known ampacities.</li>
   <li>Easily scales up: The batteries can be connected in 3 dimensions so you can easily build a battery pack of great capacity while keeping everything connected.</li>
-  <li>NiMh chemistry: Sorry but I'm not going to melt my face off or burn down my house building large Li-Ion batteries in the basement.
-NiMh chemistry is non toxic, readily available, less reactive, easier to manage.</li>
+  <li>NiMh chemistry: NiMh chemistry is non toxic, readily available, less reactive, easier to manage.
+No thermal runaway!</li>
+  <li>Passively Cooled: The battery pack as designed, is perfectly suited at passive cooling with lots of space for air movement at the cost of density and overall size.</li>
 </ul>

 # Example